epochlab/LAM/README.md

 - How strong is the relationship between hebbian learning, state attractors and sequential segmentation with the hippocampus?

 ### Blurb (WIP)
 A binary recurrent network into which a embedded topological map structure can reveal patchy connectivity.
-By setting the state of hopfield network using a point of activation (start_node) and presenting stimulation with location and orientation components, settles into a overlappig pattern identifying community clusters within the source data.
+By setting the state of hopfield network using a point of activation (start_node) and presenting stimulation with location and orientation components, the network identifies overlapping patterns and/or community clusters within the source data.

 ### SOM Notes
 - Phi disabled?

 ### Sigma Notes
 - Increasing sigmaX value, increases the weight given to the opposing SigmaY component
+- Distribution not using full radius when correlating SOAM (**2 missing), should it be normalised in respect gaussian distribution?
-- LAM using a Laplacian distribution....
+- LAM using distribution directed towards Laplacian (Peaky / Sparse)

 ### To-Do
 - Key features